The Oil and Gas Law Review: Russia

 The acquisition of subsoil rights by foreign investors may be subject to certain restrictions and is discussed further below.

 Generally, value from hydrocarbon resources is derived via taxation and export duties.
-The principal tax payable by extractors of natural resources in Russia is mineral extraction tax.
-It is generally calculated based on the value of natural resources extracted from the subsoil with reference to the price (excluding VAT and excise taxes) at which the extracted resources were sold, and is paid on a monthly basis.
-However, for oil, gas condensate and gas, mineral extraction tax is calculated based on the physical volumes of extracted resources.
+The principal tax payable by extractors of natural resources in Russia is mineral extraction tax (MET).
+It is generally calculated based on the value of natural resources extracted from the subsoil with reference to the price (excluding VAT and excise taxes) at which the extracted resources were sold and is paid on a monthly basis.
+However, for oil, gas condensate and gas, MET is calculated based on the physical volumes of extracted resources.

 In addition, producers of oil and gas are subject to corporate profits tax at the rate of 20 per cent.
 It applies to all taxpayers in Russia.
 Of the 20 per cent rate, 2 per cent is payable to the federal treasury and 18 per cent to the treasury of the relevant member region.
 Member regions (i.e., the constituent subjects of Russia) can grant a tax privilege of up to 2.5 per cent.